 If you’re looking to invest some money into quality, high-end stuff, you should consider DWCPRKMAIN as your choice.
 This is a slim, yet sturdy rack with heavy-gauge stainless steel tubes and clamps.
 It is a two-legged system, with one long rack in the middle where you can fit all that you need for your drum kit.

 Alongside this rack you’ll get a lot of different clamps that are all quality-made so that you can easily attach anything you want, with two cymbal stands included, making it enough for a standard drum kit.

 It’s easy to fold and unfold and it’s quite light because of fewer tubes used.
-You can also expand this set easily, but be aware that the price is in the high-end of the spectrum.
+You can also expand this set easily, but be aware that the price is at the high-end of the spectrum.

 It has a lot of space and a nice addition of adjustable kick height.
 Once you set it all up, the clamps are never going to move, making it very easy to fold and unfold night after night.

-If you’re looking for adjustable, expandable, mid-range rack then PDSRPK05 is your choice.
+If you’re looking for an adjustable, expandable, mid-range rack then PDSRPK05 is your choice.
 This is a nice, small, two-sided main rack, which can house two cymbals and the complete standard drum set.

-The great thing about this rack is that it’s really well adjusted to most of the third party accessories you can buy on the market, giving it everything you might need easily.
+The great thing about this rack is that it’s really well adjusted to most of the third-party accessories you can buy on the market, giving it everything you might need easily.
 It’s also quite affordable, so be sure to check it out.

 Essential Drum Rack Parts and Mounts

 When buying a drum rack, you should consider the following essentials:

 Having many parts in your drum kit can sometimes make a mess out of your playing.
 Cramped up toms issue can be resolved by buying a tom holder for your drum rack These holders can allow you to add more toms or just rearrange them in a better way that’s more suited for your playing style.